JFelz/FelizUI/README.md

 # HappyUI

-This is a reusable, robust component library for any Front-End projects.
+This is a reusable, robust component library for any Front-End applications.

+## Installation

+## Components